- Is there a charge for using BoB National?

 Please check with your library administrator.
 It is possible to harvest programme titles and keep the information up to date using the RSS feed.
 However this search will not be as powerful as BoB National’s own search engine (which includes programme transcripts in its search) and will not include programmes that are available from the BBC archive.

 To record a programme you must be logged into BoB National.
 Standard users are limited to five new recording requests per day.
 To set up a new recording you can access the calendar using the “programme guide” link.
 You can scroll forwards through the calendar to look for future recordings or go backwards to access the buffer.
 Or you can use the search bar to look for programmes using keywords.
-Filter the results to “waiting for broadcast” to show future broadcasts only.
+Filter the results to “recordable” to show future broadcasts only.
 Clicking on the "request programme" link will start a recording request.
 Confirm and wait for BoB National to deliver the completed recording to your My BoB.

 No more than 5 new recording requests per day will be accepted from individual accounts.
 However, users may view/listen to as many programmes from BoB as they require at any time.
 Please note: BoB administrators can create larger request lists.